johannah/iclr-2020-workshop/index.md

 | 15:00 | 15:30 | Discussion | Keynote & AI for Earth Sciences Team | AI Synergies in Energy, Resources & Earth System |
 | 15:30 | 16:00 | Closing Keynote | [Paul Miller aka DJ Spooky](https://en.wikipedia.org/wiki/DJ_Spooky) | Art, AI & Earth Sciences |

-# Topics of Interest

-Earth sciences or geosciences encompasses understanding the physical characteristics of our planet, including its lithosphere, hydrosphere, atmosphere and biosphere, applying all fields of natural and computational sciences.
-As Earth sciences enters the era of increasing volumes and variety of geo-scientific data from sensors, as well as high performance computing simulations, machine learning methods are poised to augment and in some cases replace traditional methods.
-Interest in the application of machine learning, deep learning, reinforcement learning, computer vision and robotics to the geosciences is growing rapidly at major Earth science and machine learning conferences.

-Our workshop seeks to bring cutting edge geoscientific and planetary challenges to the fore for the machine learning and deep learning communities.
-We seek machine learning interest from major areas encompassed by Earth sciences which include, atmospheric physics, hydrologic sciences, cryosphere science, oceanography, geology, planetary sciences, space weather, geo-health (i.e. water, land and air pollution), volcanism, seismology and biogeosciences.

 ## Contact Us